 Liberty Global's reported environmental data follows the World Resources Institute and World Business Council on Sustainable Development's GHG Protocol Corporate Standard using the operational control approach.
 This covers our operations in Europe under the consumer brands Virgin Media, Telenet and UPC.
-We have reported 100% of the emissions from Telenet, in which we had an ownership interest of 60.2%, as of December 31, 2020.
-Emissions from businesses in which we have non-controlling equity stakes are not included within our reported figures.
+We have reported 100% of the emissions from Telenet, in which we had an ownership interest of 60.8%, as of December 31, 2021.
+Emissions from businesses in which we have non-controlling equity stakes are not included within our reported figures with the exception of VodafoneZiggo and VirginmediaO2, starting in 2021.
+For these two businesses of which we have a 50% stake we have included for VodafoneZiggo 50% of their total scope1 and scope2 emissions while for VirginmediaO2 in this transition year we have included the total scope1 and scope2 emissions for only the Virginmedia part of the business and not O2, due to lack of data comparability available during this transition year.
+These emissions from both entities (VodafoneZiggo and Virginmedia) have been added to Liberty Global's total Scope3 emissions.
+As such we have added 50% of the total energy consumption for VodafoneZiggo and 100% energy consumption for Virginmedia.